PostOShare/IdentityWebApi/README.md

 ### Responses

 - 201 - User created
-- 400 - User exists or data is invalid
+- 400 - Invalid request, The given account could not be registered (User exists)
 - 500 - An error occurred when adding user

   **Response body**